The general linear hypothesis testing problem for multivariate functional data with applications: Simulation Studies

-The empirical sizes (in $\%$) of W, LH, P, R, $T_{ZZC}^N$, $T_{ZZC}^B$, and $T_{NEW}$ under S1 and S2 in Simulation 2 are displayed in Table~\ref{size4.tab} and Table~\ref{size5.tab}, respectively, with the last row displaying their ARE values.
+The empirical sizes (in $\%$) of W, LH, P, R, $T_{\ZZC}^{\N}$, $T_{\ZZC}^{\B}$, and $T_{\NEW}$ under S1 and S2 in Simulation 2 are displayed in Table~\ref{size4.tab} and Table~\ref{size5.tab}, respectively, with the last row displaying their ARE values.
 We can get similar conclusions from these two tables.
-Firstly, it is apparent that all the tests proposed by \cite{gorecki2017multivariate} do not work well and they are rather liberal. $T_{ZZC}^B$ outperforms \cite{gorecki2017multivariate}'s tests but it is also a bit liberal.
-However, it is worth noting that $T_{ZZC}^B$ demonstrates better performance than those in Table~\ref{size1.tab}.
-This is expected since this simulation study incorporates a larger number of observations and $T_{ZZC}^B$ can have a better performance if the sample size is large. $T_{ZZC}^N$ performs second and $T_{NEW}$ performs best.
-Hence, it can be concluded that $T_{NEW}$ remains effective even in scenarios where simulated functional samples exhibit measurement error or the simulated functional samples are sparse.
+Firstly, it is apparent that all the tests proposed by \cite{gorecki2017multivariate} perform well in homoscedastic scenarios but tend to be considerably oversized in heteroscedastic cases.
+This behavior is expected, as these tests were specifically designed under the assumption of homoscedasticity.
+Secondly, while $T_{\ZZC}^{\B}$ outperforms the tests proposed by \cite{gorecki2017multivariate} in heteroscedastic cases, it also exhibits a slightly liberal behavior.
+However, it is worth noting that $T_{\ZZC}^{\B}$ demonstrates better performance than those presented in Table~\ref{size1.tab}.
+This is expected since this simulation study incorporates a larger number of observations and $T_{\ZZC}^{\B}$ can have a better performance if the sample size is large.
+Thirdly, $T_{\ZZC}^{\N}$ exhibits the best performance in homoscedastic scenarios and ranks second in heteroscedastic cases, whereas $T_{\NEW}$ demonstrates the opposite pattern, performing best in heteroscedastic scenarios and second in homoscedastic cases.
+Both of them perform reasonably well as their ARE values remain below 20, consistent with the benchmark established by \cite{zhang2012approximate}.
+Hence, it can be concluded that $T_{\NEW}$ remains effective even in scenarios where simulated functional samples exhibit measurement error or the simulated functional samples are sparse.